It’s a scenario that’s becoming all too common. U.S. cities under boil water notices.

-A friend in Puerto Rico, Jennifer, tells me that her town has been on a boil notice for 5 1/2 MONTHS following Hurricanes Irma and Maria.
+Jennifer, a friend in Puerto Rico, told me that her town was on a boil notice for 5 1/2 MONTHS following Hurricanes Irma and Maria.
 Yep, you read that right.
 Five and a half months.
 That’s almost 170 days without clean running water.
 She could probably teach a college course on how to survive a boil notice!

-Now, just think what that means to a household like yours:
+What it means to a household like yours

 - The water that comes out of your tap, if it does, isn’t drinkable.